-In this consultation paper, the Project Committee has set out a series of tentative recommendations for the adaptation of the law of tort to deal with this new context.
-They are designed to be implemented either by courts employing the processes by which common law has always developed incrementally to deal with changing conditions and new situations, or by legislatures if policymakers and legislators see fit to enact them to expedite change in the law.
+This report sets out a series of recommendations for adapting the law of tort to deal with this new context.
+They were reached after a great deal of deliberation and full consideration of excellent submissions received in response to a detailed consultation paper.
+The recommendations are designed to be implemented either by courts employing the processes by which common law has always developed incrementally to deal with changing conditions and new situations, or by legislatures if policymakers and legislators see fit to enact them to expedite change in the law.
+Regardless of the mode of implementation, BCLI and the Project Committee are confident the recommendations present a necessary and balanced prescription for the evolution of the law of torts in an increasingly automated world.